Non-Equilibrium Stratification in Supercritical CO2: Introduction

+In practice, $N$ represents the minimum number of quasi-homogeneous sublayers required to approximate the depth-dependent profiles of $\beta_T(z)$, $\alpha_T(z)$, and $\nu(z)$ within the experimental resolution.
+Far from the Widom region, a single effective layer is sufficient ($N=1$), whereas close to or inside the Widom region, the stronger depth dependence of the thermophysical properties requires $N>1$ effective sublayers.
+These contributions should be understood as a reduced, piecewise quasi-homogeneous representation of a continuously stratified system.
+They do not imply the existence of discrete equilibrium thermodynamic phases, but rather reflect the depth-dependent hydrodynamic response of the system.

-We use a specialised high-pressure cell (HP) to investigate temperature fluctuations in a layer of pure \ce{CO2} stressed by a stabilising temperature gradient.
-Details on the HP cell and optical setup can be found in the Methods section and in previous publications \cite{giraudet_high-pressure_2014}.
+In our experiments, we use a specialised high-pressure cell (HP) to investigate temperature fluctuations in a layer of pure \ce{CO2} stressed by a stabilising temperature gradient.
+Details on the HP cell and optical setup can be found in the Methods section and in previous publications \cite{giraudet_high-pressure_2014,fruton2023}.

-Here we report the results of three significant experiments with different average temperatures, pressures, and temperature gradients, as shown in Fig. \ref{fig:densMap}, where the limits of the Widom region, defined by the minimum speed-of-sound line and the isoenthalpy line, are also reported.
-The colour-code additionally shows the different values of the fluid density as calculated based on NIST data \cite{Span1996}.
+Here we report the results of three significant experiments with different average temperatures, pressures, and temperature gradients, as shown in Fig. \ref{fig:densMap}, where the limits of the Widom region, defined by the minimum speed-of-sound line and the isenthalpy line, are also reported.
+The colour-code also shows the different values of fluid density, calculated from NIST data \cite{Span1996}.

+In regions where equilibrium response functions vary sharply with temperature at fixed pressure, as in the Widom region, the coefficients entering the linearized Oberbeck--Boussinesq description, notably $\beta_T$, $\alpha_T$, and $\nu$, are strongly depth-dependent.
+Because the Brunt--Väisälä frequency and the fluctuation decay times depend explicitly on these coefficients (Equations (\ref{eq:BV_freq}) and (\ref{eq:tau_grav})), the non-equilibrium steady state is expected to exhibit a stratified dynamical response.
+The number of effective contributions retained in each case is selected with the robust fitting procedure described in the Methods section.